 What information do our global blackcurrant production tables contain?

-The statistics in the table include the amount of hectares grown with blackcurrants and the amount of blackcurrants harvested in every country.
+The blackcurrant statistics in our tables include the amount of hectares planted with blackcurrants and the amount of blackcurrants harvested in every country.
 They come from three different sources:

 - Statistics collected from Faostats, the statistics of the Food and Agriculture Organisation of the UNO.
 Please be aware that these data include black AND red currants.

 - Statistics collected from Eurostats (European statistical information).

 - Statistics collected from representatives of all blackcurrant growing countries (as far as we could find them).

 Please be aware that to ease reading, we have removed the countries where less than 100 hectares of blackcurrants are grown.

 Those who attend our conference know it: Every year in June, we ask the representatives of all countries about their share of production of the past year, and their estimation for the current year.